priyanshi09/CA_AI_hackathon/Track1_GenAI_RAG_Bot/Readme.md

 In this track, you will:
 - Set up your environment on the Azure portal.
-- Learn how to leverage Vision AI, Audio AI, and Video AI for various applications.
+- Learn how to leverage Azure OpenAI Service to access GPT models, and Azure AI Search for data indexing and retrieval for various applications.

 ## Setting Up Your Environment